freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 on the team, and how we work internally.

-We are also working on setting up a list of requirements for testing, so that we can be resonably assured that updates won't cause regressions.
+We are also working on setting up a list of requirements for testing, so that we can be reasonably assured that updates won't cause regressions.

-People who are interested in helping out can find us on the x11@FreeBSD.org mailing list, or on our gitter chat: https://gitter.im/FreeBSDDesktop/Lobby.
+People who are interested in helping out can find us on the x11@FreeBSD.org mailing list, or on our Gitter chat: https://gitter.im/FreeBSDDesktop/Lobby.
 We are also available in #freebsd-xorg on EFNet.

 We also have a team area on GitHub where our work repositories can be found: